semaphoreci/semaphore/docs/docs/getting-started/migration/jenkins.md

 <Tabs groupId="migration">
 <TabItem value="old" label="Jenkins">

-In Jenkins we use the the Git plugin to connect and retrieve the repository history.
+In Jenkins, we use the Git plugin to connect and retrieve the repository history.
 You need to add authentication credentials on the Jenkins instance and use them in the stage.

 ```groovy
 stage('Checkout repository') {